fusioncharts/dev_centre_docs/upgrading/changed-behavior.md

 [AfterImage]

-## Spline charts render data plots properly
+## Fixed tendency to render all data plots properly

-Starting FusionCharts 3.19.0 [description].
+FusionCharts 3.19.0 updated the value for 'mintendency' in order to fix the tendency issue causing the chart to not plot all datasets properly when some datasets contained zero as values.
+Now, charts display all dataset plots despite the amount and values of the datasets.

+[BeforeFix]

+[AftterFix]

 ## Improved charts readability